BIGJRA/BIGJRA.github.io/rejuv.md

 After the field has changed, use the ground move, and a path will open.
 Enter and surf to battle **Lapras!**

-Heal at Nana’s house again, then pick up a hidden *Heart Scale* and enter the cave to the right.
+Heal at Nana's house again, then pick up a hidden *Heart Scale* and enter the cave to the right.

 Use the fire move in battle, then surf across.
 Exit the southeast ladder